 Even if you don’t legally need to file a report, it’s usually a good idea.
 A police report can protect your rights if you decide to pursue a claim later.

-Injured in a car accident?
-Contact an experienced car accident lawyer at El Dabe Ritter today for a free consultation.
+If you suffered a serious injury, such as TBI, in a recent car accident, contact an experienced car accident lawyer at El Dabe Ritter for a free consultation.

 How to File a Police Report for a Car Accident